amygdala/amygdala.github.io/_posts/2019-08-21-remote-deploy.md

 I've created a series of notebooks that walk through how to do the necessary setup for remote deployment in three different contexts:

-- [kfp_remote_deploy.ipynb](https://github.com/amygdala/examples/blob/cookbook/cookbook/pipelines/notebooks/kfp_remote_deploy.ipynb) shows how to do remote Pipelines deployment to an IAP-enabled Kubeflow installation (on GKE).
+- [kfp_remote_deploy.ipynb](https://github.com/amygdala/kubeflow-examples/blob/gcf/cookbook/pipelines/notebooks/kfp_remote_deploy.ipynb) shows how to do remote Pipelines deployment to an IAP-enabled Kubeflow installation (on GKE).
-- [kfp_remote_deploy-no-IAP.ipynb](https://github.com/amygdala/examples/blob/cookbook/cookbook/pipelines/notebooks/kfp_remote_deploy-no-IAP.ipynb) walks through how to connect via port-forwarding to the cluster.
+- [kfp_remote_deploy-no-IAP.ipynb](https://github.com/amygdala/kubeflow-examples/blob/gcf/cookbook/pipelines/notebooks/kfp_remote_deploy-no-IAP.ipynb) walks through how to connect via port-forwarding to the cluster.
-**Note**: port-forwarding can be convenient for development, but is discouraged in a production context.
+**Note**: port-forwarding is discouraged in a production context.
-- [gcf_kfp_trigger.ipynb](https://github.com/amygdala/examples/blob/cookbook/cookbook/pipelines/notebooks/gcf_kfp_trigger.ipynb) gives an example of how you can use
+- [gcf_kfp_trigger.ipynb](https://github.com/amygdala/kubeflow-examples/blob/gcf/cookbook/pipelines/notebooks/gcf_kfp_trigger.ipynb) gives an example of how you can use
 [GCF (Cloud Functions)](https://cloud.google.com/functions/) to support event-triggering of a Pipeline deployment.
+The example shows the GCF function being triggered by the addition or update of a [GCS (Google Cloud Storage)](https://cloud.google.com/storage) object, but there are many other [GCF triggers](https://cloud.google.com/functions/docs/calling/) that you can use.

-Give them a try and let me know what you think!
+Give these notebooks a try, and let me know what you think!